 Evidence for the Big Bang was found in 1964 by Arno Penzias and Robert Wilson at Bell Laboratories.
-In trying to eliminate all sources of noise in their sensitive antenna, they discovered a steady source of noise coming from all directions, corresponding to a temperature of about 3K.
+In trying to eliminate all sources of noise in their sensitive antenna, they discovered a steady source of noise coming from all directions, corresponding to a temperature of about 3K above absolute zero.